dackq/express-code-challenge/readme.md

 If you would like to initialize the database with test data, use **`npm run db-init`**.
 You can then create a user using the domain names **'@wikipodia.org'** or **'@uofn.org'**.

+## Documentation

+Documentation for the classes and modules used in the server can be acessed in the docs folder.
+These files will be servered up at localhost:3000/docs once the server is started.